Wills & Estate Planning Articles

 A Will is a document that sets out what should happen to your assets when you die.
 In today’s world it is increasingly common for individuals to own assets in more than one country due to immigration, travel or temporary relocation.
 This can cause complications when it comes to proving the validity of a Will,… Read more »

-Sometimes after an older person dies it becomes apparent that there has been a transfer of property or other assets belonging to the vulnerable older person to another party for nil or less than market value.
-Family members not involved in the transaction may wish to explore reversing it.
-What remedies are available to the… Read more »
+Overview: Undue Influence, Wills Power of Attorney Unconscionable Conduct Non Est Factum Sometimes after an older person dies, it becomes apparent that there has been a transfer of property (or other assets belonging to the vulnerable older person) to another party for nil or less than market value.
+Family members of the deceased person that… Read more »

 One of the main reasons why people make the effort to prepare or update their wills is to make sure that their infant children are taken care of.
 The Guardianship of Infants Act 1940 (SA), Section 13 provides each parent of a minor child (under 18 years of age) with the right to appoint a testamentary guardian… Read more »